 “Said” for 2016 Word of the Year

-I just got back from the American Association for Corpus Linguistics conference in Ames, Iowa, and I’m calling the Word of the Year: for 2016 it will be said.
+I just got back from the American Association for Corpus Linguistics conference in Ames, Iowa, and I?m calling the Word of the Year: for 2016 it will be said.

 You may think you know said.
-It’s the past participle of say.
-You’ve said it yourself many times.
-What’s so special about it?
+It?s the past participle of say.
+You?ve said it yourself many times.
+What?s so special about it?

-What’s special was revealed by Jordan Smith, a graduate student at Iowa State, in his presentation on Saturday afternoon. said is becoming a determiner.
+What?s special was revealed by Jordan Smith, a graduate student at Iowa State, in his presentation on Saturday afternoon. said is becoming a determiner.
 It is grammaticizing.

-In addition to its participial use (“once the words were said”) you’ve probably seen said used as an attributive adjective (“the said property”).
-It indicates that the noun it modifies refers to a person, place or thing that has been mentioned recently, with the same noun, and that the speaker/writer expects it to be active in the hearer/reader’s memory.
+In addition to its participial use (?once the words were said?) you?ve probably seen said used as an attributive adjective (?the said property?).
+It indicates that the noun it modifies refers to a person, place or thing that has been mentioned recently, with the same noun, and that the speaker/writer expects it to be active in the hearer/reader?s memory.

 Attributive said is strongly associated with legal documents, as in its first recorded use in the English Parliament in 1327.
 The Oxford English Dictionary reports that said was used outside of legal contexts as early as 1973, in the English sitcom Steptoe and Son.
 In this context it was clearly a joke: a word that evoked law courts used in a lower-class colloquial context.